anslan/BGE_biomonitoring_wf/docs/4amplicon_12S.rst

 1. Quantify each library using spectrophotometry (e.g Nanodrop) to estimate average library concentration (ng/µL).

-2. Pool libraries equimolarly at 50 ng by taking the corresponding uL from each library.
+2. Pool libraries equimolarly at 45 ng by taking the corresponding uL from each library.
 The negative controls should be added at a maximum volume than any other single library (up to 20 µL).

-   *Note: In cases where the sample does not have volume to take 50ng, use the smallest common concentration available*
+   *Note: In cases where the sample does not have volume to take 45 ng, use the smallest common concentration available*

-3. Clean the pool with KAPA HyperPure Beads.
+3. Clean the pool with KAPA HyperPure Beads (optional).

    *Note: The volume of beads may depend on the ratio choosen, this varies according to library quality and size.
 A standard ratio of 0,7x is used, adding 75 µL of beads for 100 µL of sample.*